coop152/obsidian-vaults/Systems Architecture (25212)/Caches.md

 ## Associativity
 The simple view of a cache with N entries is that it can cache N completely different and unrelated items.
 This is called **fully associative**.
 However, this is expensive; each lookup requires a search of the entire tag table which is $O(n)$.

+#### Direct-mapped cache
+An alternative view of caching, that simplifies the implementation.
+Any particular item has a predetermined place that it might be cached in, which is determined by the lower bits of its address.
+Therefore, incoming addresses only need **one** tag comparison.
+Therefore, it is **lower power** and **considerably faster**.